 A network of hundreds of spreadsheets connects and processes data across teams, acting as templates, reports, and databases.
 Several versions of the same spreadsheet exist for different product lines, with variations and inconsistencies across teams.
 Manual re-entry of data is common, alongside time spent formatting, calculating, checking, collating and re-organising data, at times, involving external databases and information from emails and other documents.

-There is the potential to save tens of hours per week in automating repetitive and convoluted processes, improve data accuracy and team productivity, provide a better service to partners, and reduce product delivery timelines and costs.
+There is the potential to save tens of hours a week in automating repetitive and convoluted processes, improve data accuracy and team productivity, provide a better service to partners, and reduce product delivery timelines and costs.
 In order to do this, it is important to understand business processes and working environments at both a high and low level and plan for strategic growth.

 Businesses need rapid responses to opportunities in the wholesale market and the ability to scale on demand.
 Traditional, more established software platforms would take too long and be too costly and disruptive to implement, and teams need the flexibility to adapt and evolve their processes as business models and the demands of the market and partners change at an ever-increasing rate.